Woytiuk/PoolHeater/README.md

 # PoolHeater
- Automatic pool pump controler to ensure that the pool remains at a constant temperature using and arduino uno 3 board
+ Automatic pool pump controler to ensure that the pool remains at a constant temperature using and sparkfun RedBoard micro controller